-In response to the coronavirus (COVID-19) pandemic, and the difficulties in screening incoming travelers, the U.S. government (originally the Trump administration in some cases, then the Biden administration) has issued a series of proclamations restricting travel from various countries to the United States.
-These are, for the most part, countries with serious outbreaks.
+In response to the coronavirus (COVID-19) pandemic, and the difficulties in screening incoming travelers, the U.S. government (originally the Trump administration, then the Biden administration) has issued a series of proclamations restricting travel from various countries to the United States.
+These are, for the most part, countries with serious COVID-19 outbreaks.
 The prohibition primarily affects people who've been in those countries within the 14 days prior to arriving and requesting U.S. entry.

 This article will look at which countries are affected, and discuss who is and isn't subject to the bans.